- Designed For

 - Apply Lean Six Sigma tools to determine the probability of finishing a project with multiple dependencies before a specified date

-- Apply Lean Six Sigma tools to a case study reduce complexity in a product line
+- Apply Lean Six Sigma tools to a case study involving reduction of complexity in a product line

 - Demonstrate the ability to craft messages intended to reduce conflict within a project team